I’d love to stay in touch with you.

 As a welcome present for saying yes to With Love & Squalor, you’ll receive a PDF workbook called the Creative Legacy Check-In.
 It’s a deceptively simple tool to help you see where your body of work is currently taking you, where you want it to go, and what steps you’ll need to take to get there.

 Because life is short.
-And every one of your days builds the story of your life’s work.
+And every one of our days builds the story of our life’s work.

 From writer, editor, and teacher Sara Blackthorne: